 Mycomplab: We will spend two days in the computer lab exploring the features and learning how to navigate the system.
 They have improved the system in many ways, and my students gave me some great tips about how to make the experience better.
-You must sign in using your textbook access key.
-You may purchase a used text, but you will have to buy mcl access separately.
+You must sign in using an access key.
 You have the option of buying a 6 months or one year subscription.
+You can also buy a temporary subscription that gives you access right away.
+However, if you don't pay in the allotted two weeks, you will lose access to mcl.
 The syllabus is posted at your course home, as well as assignments to be turned in.
 The syllabus may be changed, as needed, but the changes are usually small and always to your benefit in terms of making a due date later.
 Use the calendar.
 It will always be accurate.
-You will be submitting your essays there and those will be put in the online portfolio, along with self-assessments.
+You will be submitting your essays there and those will be put in the online portfolio, along with self-assessments at the end.
 These assessments are the most important part of this course in terms of improving your writing skills.
 The site includes all kinds of useful resources and it is the place I will be commenting on your papers and returning them to you for revision.
 I will direct you to the resources needed to improve your skills.